-If you're travelling to the United States, there's a good chance you'll encounter something called the ESTA – a 'visa waiver' which lets you enter the US without the bother of applying for a conventional visa.
+Most travellers to the United States will encounter something called the ESTA – a 'visa waiver' which lets you enter the US without needing to apply for a conventional visa.

-And ESTA is a step you can't overlook, because unless you've already got a special visa you won't be allowed onto your US-bound flight without it.
+And ESTA is a step you can't overlook, because unless you've already got either an immigrant, non-immigrant, diplomat or another special visa, you won't be allowed to board your US-bound flight.
 So here's the drill.

 ESTA stands for Electronic System for Travel Authorisation, and you apply for it online.

-The process takes just 10 minutes and you'll usually receive your travel authorisation right away.
+Undertaken carefully, the process takes around 10-15 minutes and in most cases, you'll receive your travel authorisation right away.

-Each ESTA is valid for two years and covers an unlimited number of entries into the United States spanning both business trips and family getaways.
+Each ESTA is valid for two years and covers an unlimited number of entries into the United States spanning both business trips and personal holidays, but it must remain valid for the entirety of your stay of 90 days or less.
+So if you're cutting it fine and it will expire while you're Stateside, it's best to renew first.

-Applying for travel clearance via the ESTA system is done through the Department of Homeland Security (DHS) website and costs US$14 (around A$16), which can be charged to your Aussie Visa, MasterCard, American Express or Diners Club credit card.
+A recent price increase to the ESTA means the travel authorisation now costs US$21 (around A$29), which can be charged to your Visa, MasterCard, American Express or Diners Club credit or debit card, or through PayPal.

-Don’t be fooled by other ESTA websites that charge inflated fees and masquerade as the official government portal – while some may be legitimate and will process the application on your behalf, there’s no need to share your personal information with a third party and pay a higher fee when you can easily apply via the official channels.
+Don’t be fooled by numerous ESTA websites that charge inflated fees and masquerade as the official government portal.
+Some may be legitimate and will process the application on your behalf, there’s no need to share your personal information with a third party and pay a higher fee when you can easily apply via the official channel.

 Applications can be made at any time before travel and clearance is normally granted immediately, but the DHS recommends doing so at least 72 hours before departure in case of any delays.